 of the drain outlet on the motorhome.

-We last used it when we were in Florida a year ago.
+We last used it when we were in Florida two years ago.
 We were parked for 6 weeks in Mom's backyard.
 There isn't any septic cleanout or septic tank access close to the house.
 So Steve chose to run the black hose up and into the bathroom through the window and have it flush right into the toilet.

 Once the black tank contents are done running through the machine, the motor changes sound in pitch and it's done.
 We then shut it off and close the black tank handle.
 Next comes the grey tank (shower and sink water) valve is pulled and turn it back on and run through the machine.
 This also helps to rinse the hose out before storing it away.
 It is a good idea to screw the two ends of any hose together during storage to prevent leakage or intrusion by insects.